lin380/project_template/README.md

 # README

-## Project title
+## Project Title

 Describe the project in general terms including the purpose of the project, data sources (with citation, if necessary), analysis methods, and main finding(s).

-If this work is published provide the citation here in BibTeX format.
+If this work is published, provide the citation here in BibTeX format.

 Example: